Are you an Edgio customer facing uncertainty? Discover how Macrometa ensures continuity and delivers high-performance solutions for your business.

 Spark vs. Flink

 Apache Spark and Apache Flink are two of the most popular data processing frameworks.
 Both enable distributed data processing at scale and offer improvements over frameworks from earlier generations.
 Flink is newer and includes features Spark doesn’t, but the critical differences are more nuanced than old vs. new.
 We’ll take an in-depth look at the differences between Spark vs. Flink once we explore the basic technologies.
 Before we get started with some historical context, you're probably wondering what in the world is Macrometa and how does it relate to data processing?
-Check out the comparison of Macrometa vs Spark vs Flink, watch a demo of Stream Workers in action, or request a trial, to try it today.
-Whether you are exploring streaming use cases or choosing ready-to-go industry solutions from Macrometa, it is important to explore the underlying technology options.
+Check out the comparison of Macrometa vs Spark vs Flink, watch a demo of Stream Workers in action, or explore the Global Data Network (GDN).
+Whether you are exploring streaming use cases or choosing AI-powered PhotonIQ solutions built on the Macrometa GDN, it is important to explore the underlying technology options.

 Stream and batch processing